MJ029/Notes/Interview Questions/Interview Questions - Regression Analysis.md

 **What is Generalization error ?**
 - Generalization error in statistics is generally the out-of-sample error which is the measure of how accurately a model can predict values for previously unseen data.
+- In simpe, The error rate in test set is known as generalization error. when you are training your model in training set and testig it using test set.

 **How does multicollinearity affect the linear regression ?**
 - Multicollinearity occurs when some of the independent variables are highly correlated (positively or negatively) with each other.